There is no victory without sacrifice

 This message is for the person who wants to lose a few pounds but cannot stop eating unhealthy food, for the person who wants to live more comfortably but does not want to save money, for the athlete or musician who wants to develop his/her talent but does not want to spend time developing it , for the student who wants to get better grades but does not want to take the time to study, for parents who want to raise their children well but do not want to take the time to share with them and teach them, for the Christian who wants to achieve Eternal Life but does not want to leave the old life.
 So, I ask you then, what is the biggest goal you want to achieve in your life?

 Three years ago, I injured my Achilles tendon when playing softball with some of the young people of the church.
-Ever since, I abandoned all sports practice and began to gain some weight.
-Until one day I said, “This is it, no more, I am going to exercise, and I am going to learn a new sport”.
-One day, Frank Bernar said to me: “I am going to teach you how to play tennis.”
-I started playing at 5:30 am, 3-4 times a week.
-I started to see my dream coming true when I realized that I was losing 5 to 10 or 15 pounds, and even more weight.
+Since then, I have abandoned all sports practice and began to gain some weight.
+That was until one day I said, “This is it, no more, I am going to exercise, and I am going to learn a new sport.”
+One day, Frank Bernar said to me, “I am going to teach you how to play tennis.”
+I started playing at 5:30 A.M., three to four times a week.
+I started to see my dream coming true when I realized that I was losing five, ten, to fifteen pounds, and even more weight.
 There is no greater satisfaction than getting out of the hole where you are stuck and achieving the goal you have set for yourself.
-I had to sacrifice hours of sleep to get up early and go play tennis, and to sacrifice pain after the game because I have understood that there is no victory without sacrifice.
+I had to sacrifice hours of sleep to get up early and go play tennis, and to sacrifice pain after the game because I understood that there is no victory without sacrifice.

-Society and the media proclaim another motto: victory is obtained without much effort, do not try too hard, if you want to become a millionaire from one moment to another, play the lottery, if you want to have a family just bring the money home .
+Society and the media proclaim another motto: victory is obtained without much effort, do not try too hard.
+If you want to become a millionaire, play the lottery, if you want to have a family, just bring the money home.